EllyC20/ms3-beauty-buys/TESTING.md

 **[HTML Validator](https://validator.w3.org/)**

 To validate the HTML, the deployed URL for each page was tested.
 Listed below are any issues encountered, and fixes.
-There is one reoccuring error message, the error relates to <section> within the base.html.
+There is one reoccuring error message, the error relates to a "section" within the base.html.
 This is the area that contains my flash messages, therefore this error may be ignored in this case.

 **Home**